bottler/PythonMisc/results/Readme.md

 #### `results.startRun`
 This is called before any training, and stores information about the run for future reference.
 It also creates the database file (by default `results.sqlite`) if it doesn't exist.

-The supplied information I store for each run are pretty much the arguments of this function and the columns of the table RUNS.
-Exception: `callerFilePath` is a list of filenames whose contents we store - e.g. the code.
-I use the nonemptiness of `continuation` to indicate that the model was not trained from scratch, but from the saved weights of the previous run. `architecture` and `solver` are basically assumed in diffRuns and describeRun to be long JSON strings.
+`attribs` is a dictionary of properties to store for the run, `callerFilePath` is a list of filenames whose contents we store - e.g. the code. `continuation` is a string - I use the nonemptiness of `continuation` to indicate that the model was not trained from scratch, but from the saved weights of the previous run. `architecture` and `solver` are basically assumed in diffRuns and describeRun to be long JSON strings.
 You can change any of this.

 #### `results.step`
 This stores the reported training and test objective and accuracy from each step of training.
 These are stored in the STEPS table.
-The time for the first 10 steps is remembered in the steps table.
+The time for the first 10 steps (excluding the first) is remembered in the steps table.

-These functions are also available in lua after something like this
+Similar functions are also available in lua after something like this.
 ```
 results = require 'results'
 ```

 ##warning
 Only one process should modify the database at any one time; you cannot train two models to the same database.
 But you can have as many processes as you like connected to the database and using the query functions, even during training.